rehierl/abstract-properties/13-0-document-order/x-3-when-to-associate.md

 ```

 Due to the above one might be tempted to associate node `n` while processing
-the **exit-event** of its scope.
-Although, in this particular example, it will
+its **end-tag**.
+Although, in this particular example, it will yield the same
-yield the same result, one must keep in mind that `n` has already been visited.
+result, one must keep in mind that the start-tag of node `n` has already been
+processed.
+That is, the corresponding node has been created and finalized.

-Note that associating a node while processing the exit-event of its scope is
+Note that associating a node while processing its end-tag is in principle
-**in conflict with the past-present-future principle**.
-That is, such an
+**in conflict with the past-present-future principle** since such an
 association must be understood to establish **a backward-oriented dependency**
-and, because of that, in principle as an attempt to undo/redo a past event.
+and, because of that, must be understood as an attempt to undo/redo a past
+event.

 Recall that the scope of a property/node is strictly forwards-oriented.
 It
 begins with the defining node and contains every node that is subsequent to